 4. Vital Veggies

 As an alternative to highly-processed store-bought treats, try offering baby carrots, green beans, celery, broccoli, cucumbers, sliced apples and bananas or ice cubes.
 These naturally nutritious tasty tidbits are a healthy option for many dogs.
+Be sure not to feed dogs a full apple or banana, as they have high sugar content.
 For cats, try a flake of salmon or tuna when you’re feeling generous.
 While you’re at it, put down the potato chips and share a carrot with your pooch.
 You’ll both be healthier for it.

 5. Hustle for Health

 When it comes to living a long, pain-and disease-free life, research proves our most powerful partner is daily exercise.
 Speaking of partners, anyone with a dog has a built-in, no-excuse exercise buddy.
 For dogs, as little as 20 to 30-minutes of brisk walking is all it takes to boost immune function, improve cardiovascular health and reduce many behavioral problems.
 For cats, try playing with a laser pointer, remote-controlled toy or ball of paper for 5 to 15 minutes each day.
 Do yourself and your dog a favor and commit to daily walks, rain or shine.
 The health benefits of walking extend to both ends of the leash.

 6. Smart Supplements